fatiando/website/index.rst

     <h2><i class="fa fa-comments"></i> Participate in the community</h2>

-**Open-source is about more than just code, it's about the people involved**.
+**Open-source is more than just code, it's about the people involved**.
 The most important thing you can do for any project is participate in the
 community: ask and answer questions, share your experience, help guide the development, and make friends along the way.